-The firm said it exploited the lack of encryption between the hardware wallet's CPU and the secure element by using a field programmable gate array that was able to intercept communications between the processor and the secure element, which holds the device's seed phrase.
+The firm demonstrated in a video that it exploited the lack of encryption between the hardware wallet's CPU and the secure element by using a field programmable gate array that was able to intercept communications between the processor and the secure element, which holds the device's seed phrase.

 “The FPGA is a high speed processor also known as a field programmable gate array, allowing us to iterate through different algorithms, bypass the wallet’s security and extract the mnemonics,” Unciphered said.